entozoon/list-of-valour/content/pages/home.md

 ---
 title: Hello World!
 featuredImage: /images/uploads/isabella juskova.jpg
 subtitle: This is the home page subtitle.
 OR IS IT?
+WHERE THE DATA BE?
 meta:
   title: ""
 ---